hannahro15/Manchester-Tourist-Project/README.md

 I have run all the html and css pages through the html and css validators and I can confirm there are no errors.
 JS hint still to be done...

 ### Difference between Manual Testing and Automated Testing

 #### Manual Testing
 Manual testing is used to check responsiveness on the website and browsers, and to check that everything functions as expected on the website.
 It can also be used for behavior-driven development which is checking everything works as you are working through the project bit by bit, which is the approach that I used on this project.
+Manual testing is also used for checking that the points made in the user stories are implemented and for checking the overall functionality of the website.
+Also it is for checking that the whole website/application looks and works the way you expect and for testing the user experience (such as if links and buttons work) on the website/application itself, rather than testing behind the scenes in the actual code itself.

 #### Automated Testing
-Automated testing can be used by a testing framework written in code called Jest.
-It can be used to check the Javascript functions and other code are working as expected.
+Automated testing can be used by various testing frameworks such as Jest, Selenium, Jasmine, or Cypress.
+There are other teesting frameworks out there too but lesser known.
+Automated testing can be used to check Javascript functions and to check code is working as expected.
+The way automated testing works is that you write a piece of test code and you expect it to fail, then you write a small bit of the code in the function itself to make the test pass, and then re-factor the code if necessary.
+This system is used a lot for automated testing and it is known as red-green-refactor.
+This process repeats for each test that you write.
+This process ensures that bugs are caught and prevented as you are developing and testing your application.

 ### Manual Testing

-### Lighthouse Testing
+#### Lighthouse Testing
 I have been using Lighthouse/Page Speed Insights to test my web pages.
 Please see the final screenshots for the testing on all the pages.
 I have been correcting any small issues as they arose.

 #### Home Page/index.html - Mobile